Skip to Content

 Shared interface, different backends

-remoteAnswer and localAnswer both accept Stream<string> and emit Stream<string>.
-The entrypoint does not know or care which one it calls — swapping backends is purely a model-level concern.
+remoteAnswer and localAnswer both expose the same question: Stream<string> in / tokens: Stream<string> out interface, so the fan-out and logging logic in each entrypoint is identical.
+The entrypoint does not know or care which one it calls; swapping backends is purely a model-level concern.

 Dependencies